siliconcompiler/siliconcompiler/docs/user_guide/quickstart.rst

 Run Setup
 -----------------

-The following python script shows how easily this design is loaded in and run through the :ref:`ASIC flow <asicflow>`.
+SiliconCompiler includes a Python API to simplify the hardware compilation flow process.
+The following code snippet below shows how the :ref:`demo design <ASIC Demo>` was loaded in and run through the Python API.

 .. code-block:: python
 	:caption: heartbeat.py (remote run)